Difference Between Project Manager and Program Manager

 Program Management Examples

-Program management may be elaborated further with the following example.
+Program management may be elaborated further with the following examples:

 Example of a Program: Construction Company